Conference Papers

 Abstract:

 Compliance with Energy Conservation Building Code (ECBC) of India can save up to 1.7 billion kWh annually.
 ECBC enforcement poses significant challenges to local governments who are responsible for enforcement given India’s 12th Five Year Plan’s compliance goals.
-This paper summarizes two important initiatives taken up in India for
+This paper summarizes two important initiatives taken up in India for making implementation and enforcement easier, leap-frogging the challenges that have been experienced in other countries.

 Keyword: